Oceane237/PP7/README.md

    vim -c ":%s/printf/debug_printf/g" -c ":wq" solutions/debug_sample.c
    ```
 7. **Explain** each tool’s approach to regex-based search and replace, and when you might prefer one over the others.
+ <summary>grep search files or input for line matching a regex pattern and is used to locate lines.</summary>
+<summary>sed perform text transformations on input streams including regex substitions and is used to quickly fix many files without opening editors</summary>
+<summary>awk scanss input by lines and fields ,use regex to match patterns</summary>
+<summary>vim is a text editor with powerful regex searc and replace and is used fot manuel review,complex edits</summary>
 ---

 ### Task 3: Modular Linking with `extern`